 When it comes to Hollywood, there are plenty of high earners to choose from.
 Love them or hate them, these the people who grab the attention of the masses, and use their inflated vantage point to make a name for themselves, and quite a hefty living.
 Those who truly made an impact, in our opinion, were those who melded superstardom with artistic expression, education and philanthropy.
 When we cross paths with just one of these power houses (we're looking at you Beyoncé), it is an impressive feat indeed.
 When one of these unicorns pair with a like-minded counterpart, the effect is hypnotizing.

-Although the salaries of these celebrities are head spinning indeed (honestly it’s hard to believe how much we pay actors in this country), we wanted to shout to those top earning twosomes who made an awesome impact throughout the course of what has been an intriguing year, for everyone.
+Although these celebrities net worth are head spinning indeed (honestly it's hard to believe how much we pay actors in this country), we wanted to shout to those top earning twosomes who made an awesome impact throughout the course of what has been an intriguing year, for everyone.

 1. Michelle and Barack Obama

 While these two may have been campaign trailing for much of their last months at the White House for Hillary, they made ample time to speak out for those causes closest to the Obama legacy before the close of 2016.
 Hard working and charitable, the Obamas will be missed not only for their accomplishments but also their character.
 After making a modest $400,000 a year as the President of The United States, Obama is reportedly worth $12.2 million.
 No word on what his wife brings to the table.
 Although it may seem meager in comparison to his Hollywood counterparts, he and his wife secured a place on this list because they have changed the face of American history.
 Michelle's commitment to causes like childhood obesity and international adolescent girls' education, make her heart almost as big as the impact she's made on this country and young women everywhere.

 2.Beyoncé and Jay-Z